Emma Woods: Professional

+Woods re-signed with the Toronto Six for the 2023–24 season on June 26, 2023.
+The Premier Hockey Federation (PHF) was bought out and dissolved three days later, on June 29, 2023, and her contract was voided.
+Woods subsequently declared her eligibility for the Professional Women's Hockey League (PWHL), the league which replaced the PHF.
+She was selected in the fourteenth round, 81st overall by New York in the inaugural PWHL draft on September 18, 2023.
+Over the course of the season, she would score two goals and five points as New York's second line center.

+On June 21, 2024, the opening day of free agency for the 2024–25 season, Woods signed a two-year contract with Toronto.

 Personal life

 Woods was born December 18, 1995, in London, Ontario.
 She grew up in Burford, Ontario, with her older sister, Rebecca, twin brother Calvin, and younger brother, Hayden.

 She attended Paris District High School for her secondary education, where she participated in varsity ice hockey, volleyball, junior basketball, soccer, tennis, track and field, badminton, and baseball.
 During her high school career, she won county-level championships in badminton, tennis, and baseball, won the regional championship in tennis, and competed at the provincial-level for ice hockey and tennis.
 Woods was three-time MVP of the ice hockey team and twice served as team captain.
 She was named the Paris District Senior Female Athlete of the Year in 2013.